Skip to content

 }

-The second rule rewrites requests to "/resize/:width/:height" to "/api/sharp", which could be a serverless function that processes image resizing requests.
+In this example, /api/sharp could be a Serverless Function that processes image resizing requests.
 For example, /resize/100/50 would be rewritten to /api/sharp?width=100&height=50.

 vercel.json